michael-a-davis/tiny-island/NOTES.md

 # Release Notes

+### Alpha 1.3.4
+Had to fix a bug with the saplings.
+They kept dipping into the negatives after planting all of them and would let you endlessly plant them.
+I managed to solve that problem, and now, they also actually become trees.
+A min and max speed for tree growth has been added, and the saplings become trees at a random speed between that range.
+I've removed the leaves as they are useless and replaced them with saplings.
+Cutting down trees with the axe now simply gives you logs.

+So we actually ended up with *less* items in this update.
+But I promise, the next few will add a bunch of items to the game!

 ### Alpha 1.3.3
 More updates for the UI and controls.
 I needed to expand my range of options as I wanted to include some kind of architecture for placing items in the world.
 Tools are now swapped in the crafting